 My parents visit Islamorada (village of islands) in the Florida Keys almost every year in the late winter.
-With a new baby, 2018 seemed like the perfect year for a relaxing family vacation.
-The other trips with our son were either spontaneous or were tied to weddings (including our first trip with a baby to Omaha, Nebraska.)
-This was the first “real” vacation we had planned, and we couldn’t have been more excited for a family vacation in Islamorada in the Florida Keys.
-The warm weather all year round, the clear blue water, and the laid back vibe makes Islamorada the perfect spot for a Florida vacation with kids.
+With a new baby in tow, 2018 seemed like the perfect year for a relaxing family vacation.
+While the other trips with our son were either spontaneous weekends away or were tied to weddings, this was the first “real” vacation we had planned.
+And we couldn’t have been more excited to escape the cold for a family vacation in Islamorada in the Florida Keys.
+The warm weather all year round, the clear blue water, and the laid back vibe makes Islamorada the perfect spot to visit the Florida Keys with kids.

 If you’re visiting Islamorada with little ones like us, be sure to also check out our tips for the beach with a baby.